DineshkumarDamodharan/TestAutomation/README.md

 - SmokeTestCase - By executing this tag, test will navigate to all the pages accessible without login to verify whether the pages are loaded properly
 - E2ETestCase - By executing this tag, we can test the positive end to end flow
 - NegativeFlow - By executing this tag, we can test all the error messages displayed in the app
 - knownIssue - The test case which has this tag will defenitely fail as we have known issue here.
-Details of the issue is mentioned in the test case description.
+Details of the issue is mentioned in the test case documentation.
 This tag is introduced so that we can exclude this test case during execution to avoid build failure
 #### Screenshots
-Screenshots will be saved in the directory /Screenshots
+Screenshots will be saved in the directory /Screenshots/

 ### Execution:
 In Terminal/Cmd